 Why do you add black tea when there’s already tea in the Thai tea mix?

-The Thai tea mix alone doesn’t have a strong tea flavor so I’m adding black tea.
+The Thai tea mix alone doesn’t have a strong tea flavor so I add more black tea.

 Thai Tea Frappuccino Tips